Cc618/Cc618/README.md

 # Hi There !
-I'm Célian Raimbault, a french IT student and hobbyist.
+I'm Célian Raimbault, a French IT professional and hobbyist.

-Currently studying at [EPITA](https://github.com/epita), I spend a lot of time coding some AIs, OSes and much more 😄
+I spend a lot of time coding some AIs, OSes and much more 😄 Competitive programming is also one of my hobbies, I organize and participate regularly to several coding competitions such as [CodeForces](https://codeforces.com/profile/Cc618).

-Take a look at my [online resume / portfolio](https://cc618.github.io/Celian) !
+Take a look at my [website](https://celian.dev) or my [portfolio](https://portfolio.celian.dev) !

 ## I like coding...
 ### Deep Learning algorithms